serene-solidarity/emblems/README.md

 Sadly Berlin, Ontario Canada was renamed Kitchener, Ontario, Canada in recognition of **[the genocidal Kitchener of Khartoum](https://en.wikipedia.org/wiki/Herbert_Kitchener,_1st_Earl_Kitchener)** .
 Our city venerates his murderous conquests in North and East Africa that promoted concertration camps and slavery.

-o where is the racism you ask?
+Where is the racism you ask?
 It is embedded all around us in each and every system from the urban design and naming of cities to the money we are beholden to.
 The values we enshrine in our public spaces and currencies represent the truth we hold in our individual as well as our collective conscience!
 The inglorious truth about Canada is that we are racist to the core against peoples who are not-christian and not-white.

 Do you now understand the form of racism that is systematically embedded into our day-to-day use of emblems on our fiat currencies and public installations that venerate genocide?